What does the pledge mean?

 What progress has been made?

-For now we’ve rated this pledge as “Wait and see”, as it’s too early to know how disposable income and regional GDP per capita has changed since Labour made this pledge.
+For now we’ve rated this pledge as “Wait and see”, as it’s too early to know how disposable income per head has changed since the government made this pledge.

-Data for overall GDP per capita shows that in the first three months of Labour’s time in office it decreased by 0.1% compared to the previous quarter.
+As the pledge was made in December 2024, so far there is only limited data available for overall GDP per capita, which shows that in the first quarter of 2025 it increased by 0.5% compared to the previous quarter.